SK-NYU/music_generator/readme.md

-# ECE-GY 7123 Introduction to Deep Learning Mini-Project
+# ECE-GY 7123 Introduction to Deep Learning Final-Project

 - This is the Final Project for ECE-GY 7123 Introduction to Deep Learning.
 The goal of this project is to construct an model that can generate music.